 - A. Behavioral Health Stabilization Unit (BHSU).
 A BHSU shall provide the following services: - 1.
 24-Hour Crisis Services: All staff shall be trained in risk assessment and crisis intervention services. - a.
 Upon arrival to the program, individuals are to receive a face-to-face initial triage review by a Licensed Independent Clinician or Practitioner to assess acuity, risk status, and client level of need for the interim period prior to a full assessment and development of an initial person-centered plan. - 2.
 Hospital Step Down Services: The unit must offer step-down services for clients who do not require inpatient hospitalization or detox but who require further stabilization before returning to the community. - 3.
 Principal point of contact/accountability for each individual served. - 4.
 Psychiatry Services - a.
-The unit must have a psychiatrist available twenty-four/seven (24/7) or a Psychiatric Clinical Nurse Specialist (PCNS) or other mid-level practitioner under the supervision of a psychiatrist to respond to medication orders and any medical concerns. - b.
+The unit must have available 24/7 a psychiatrist, or an A.P.R.N. as defined in § 1.3.1(A)(3) of this Part above, or other mid-level practitioner under the supervision of a psychiatrist, to respond to medication orders and any medical concerns. - b.
 The psychiatrist must also be scheduled to be on-site at the program for psychiatric assessments and medication reviews as required by the specific client mix at any given time. - 5.
 Inpatient Psychiatric and Medical Admissions - a.
 The unit shall have a staff member meeting the requirements of the Mental Health Law, R.I.
-Gen. Laws §40.1-5-7, on-site twenty-four/seven (24/7) to facilitate inpatient psychiatric admission from the unit site to an inpatient facility if required. - b.
-The unit shall also have an RN on-site twenty-four/seven (24/7) for medication services and to facilitate transfers for medical admissions. - 6.
-Treatment for co-occurring mental health and substance related disorders shall meet the requirements of § 1.6.9 of this Part.
+Gen. Laws § 40.1-5-7, on-site 24/7 to facilitate inpatient psychiatric admission from the unit site to an inpatient facility if required. - b.
+The unit shall also have an RN, or unit L.P.N. who has access to an RN or APRN, on-site 24/7 for medication services and to facilitate transfers for medical admissions. - 6.
+Treatment for co-occurring mental health and substance related disorders shall meet the requirements of § 1.6.9 of this Part above.